Parallel Computing for Computational MechanicsCopyright: © Webteam CATS

 Office hour Prof. Behr: to be announced

-In Summer 2021 the course is offered online.
+In Summer 2022 the course will be in hybrid mode.
 Please refer to calendar entries and announcements in Moodle.

 Lecture: Prof. Marek Behr, Ph.D.